 My approach weaves together psychotherapy, nervous-system work, and mind-body practice.
 Real change happens in the body and mind which is why it’s so important to respect both.
 Together we work at a pace that feels right for you, building self-trust, emotional steadiness, and a clearer sense of who you actually are underneath all of it.

-My work is trauma-informed, feminist and integrative, drawing on CBT, DBT, and psychodynamic therapy alongside somatic and mindfulness-based approaches.
-I work this way because different women need different things and because the most lasting change tends to happen when we work with both the patterns in your thinking and the ones held in your nervous system.
+My work is trauma-informed, feminist and integrative, utilising a range of evidence-based modalities.
+I work this way because different women need different tools and because the most lasting change tends to happen when we work with both the patterns in your thinking and the ones held in your nervous system.

 Therapy is not about fixing you.
-You don’t need fixing.
-It’s about understanding what’s been shaping your responses, your relationships, and your sense of self and giving you the tools to respond differently when you’re ready.
+It’s about understanding what’s been shaping your responses, your relationships, and your sense of self and giving you what you need to respond differently when you’re ready.